Marshall William Baynham (1897-1963)

 As a child, Phoebe lived at 92 Oxford Street, Wednesbury.

 By 1911 the family had moved to The Pleck in Walsall and was living at 148 West Bromwich Road.
-Aged 13, Phoebe is working as an artificial teeth maker, like her older sister Florence (17).
-Her father is now an agent for sewing machines, two other children are working in the leather trade, plus there are three younger children still at school.
+Aged 13, Phoebe was working as an artificial teeth maker, like her older sister Florence (17).
+Her father was now an agent for sewing machines, two other children were working in the leather trade, plus there were three younger children still at school.

 William and Phoebe’s first child, Joan Isabel, was born on 14th April 1921.
 William may well have missed her birth, as he had been re-called to the colours on 12th and posted to Newcastle Upon Tyne on standby during a period of serious industrial unrest.

-This seaside photo, taken in 1922, shows (left to right) William holding Joan (1), Phoebe, Dora and Howard holding Betty (1).
+This seaside photo, taken in 1922, shows (left to right) William holding his daughter Joan (1), his wife Phoebe, his sister Dora and her husband Howard holding his daughter Betty (1).

 Phoebe’s second child Stanley William (my father) was born on 23rd February 1927.